ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

-*"Rabbi Manai from Sheav and Rabbi Yehoshua from Sichnin and Rabbi Yochanan in the name of Rabbi Levi said, the sons of Aharon died because of four things, and regarding each of them \[the Torah\] prescribes death.
+*"Rabbi Manai from Sheav and Rabbi Yehoshua from Sichnin and Rabbi Yochanan in the name of Rabbi Levi said, the sons of Aharon died because of four things, and regarding each of them the Torah prescribes death.
 (1) They were drunk on wine, and it prescribes death, as it says:
-'You shall not drink wine and beer \[during sacrificial service\]' (Vayikra 10:9).
+'You shall not drink wine and beer during sacrificial service' (Vayikra 10:9).
 (2) They were missing priestly garments, and it prescribes death, as it says: 'They shall be on Aharon and his sons' (Shmot 28:43).
 Which garments were missing?
 The Me'il, and it prescribes